xircleag/migration_bundler/README.md

 3. Enable reliable, low friction testing of the migration process.
 4. Support a heavily branched, multi-developer workflow in which multiple developers are evolving the schema in parallel.

-This portion of the document details how Monkey Butler has been implemented to deliver these properties.
+This portion of the document details how Migration Bundler has been implemented to deliver these properties.

 ### Project Layout

-A Monkey Butler project is a simple filesystem layout with version control provided by Git.
+A Migration Bundler project is a simple filesystem layout with version control provided by Git.
 When a new project is initialized, it has the following structure:

 	.
 	├── .gitignore
-	├── .monkey_butler.yml
+	├── .migration_bundler.yml
 	├── [project-name].sql
 	├── [project-name].sqlite
 	└── migrations